Kaggle Kernels and Google Colab are great.

 All in all, the experience was frustrating.
 I clearly realized if I wanted to do more complex deep learning experiments and projects, then I just need to have 24/7 access to any kind of GPUs.

 There are a lot of resources on building gaming PCs.
-While building a deep learning workstation sounds like a similar task, there are nuances that should be accounted in order to build a cost-efficient and ML-compatible machine.
+While building a deep learning workstation sounds like a similar task, there are nuances that should be accounted for in order to build a cost-efficient and ML-compatible machine.

 I have found a few useful blog posts which helped me quickly to grasp the topic.
 Particularly, I could highlight two posts from Tim Dettmers: